direct to content

 Description

-The barge (dating from the turn of the 1st and 2nd centuries AD) is a flat-bottomed boat that sailed on rivers and streams.
-It is preserved at a length of 12.70 m and was originally between 18 and 20 m long.
+The barge (dating from the turn of the 1st and 2nd centuries CE) is a flat-bottomed boat that sailed on rivers and streams.
+It is preserved at a length of 12.70 meters and was originally between 18 and 20 meters long.

 Considered the ancestor of today's barge, the boat was used to transport heavy goods in Roman times.
-A remarkable testament to inland waterway transport, trade and the economy of the countryside at the beginning of our era, this major piece in the collections of the Gallo-Roman Centre has been listed among the Treasures of the Wallonia-Brussels Federation since 12 February 2010.
+It is a remarkable testament to inland waterway transport, trade and the economy of the Belgian countryside at the beginning of the last millennium.
+It is housed in the Espace Gallo-Romain museum and has been listed as one of the top archeological treasures of the Wallonia-Brussels Federation since 12 February 2010.

 Length41 ¾ feet (12.7 m)